-Gamma knife - discharge; Cyberknife - discharge; Stereotactic radiotherapy - discharge; Fractionated stereotactic radiotherapy - discharge; Cyclotrons - discharge; Linear accelerator - discharge; Lineacs - discharge; Proton beam radiosurgery - discharge
+Gamma Knife - discharge; CyberKnife - discharge; Stereotactic radiotherapy - discharge; Fractionated stereotactic radiotherapy - discharge; Cyclotrons - discharge; Linear accelerator - discharge; LINAC - discharge; Proton beam radiosurgery - discharge

 After you go home, follow your health care provider's instructions on how to care for yourself.
 Use the information below as a reminder.

 You may have a headache or feel dizzy after your treatment.
 This should go away over time.